RuboGubo/bevy-cheatbook/src/overview.md

  - [Bevy Setup Tips][chapter::setup]: project setup advice, recommendations for tools and plugins
  - [Common Pitfalls][chapter::pitfalls]: solutions for common issues encountered by the community
  - [Bevy Cookbook][chapter::cookbook]: various code examples beyond the ones in Bevy official repos
- - [Bevy on Different Platforms][chapter::platforms]: information about working with specific plaforms / OSs
+ - [Bevy on Different Platforms][chapter::platforms]: information about working with specific platforms / OSs

 To learn how to program in Bevy, see these chapters:
  - [Bevy Programming Framework][chapter::programming]: the ECS+App frameworks, the foundation of everything